Itaú (Chile): Following the Corp Group acquisition

-Since the acquisition, the new shareholders defined a new strategy; restructuring and repositioning its business in order to compete with Chile's leading institutions.
+Since the acquisition, the shareholders defined a new strategy; restructuring and repositioning its business in order to compete with Chile's leading institutions.
 To promote growth, the controlling group redefined the Bank's objectives making its target market personal financing and developing products for the middle-income population and small and medium-sized companies.

 In the first quarter of 1997 the shareholders of Banco Concepción reached an agreement with the Chilean Central Bank over extinguishing the subordinated debt that had existed since the early 1980s.
 As part of the repositioning strategy the bank's name was changed to Corpbanca.
 In 1998, through the acquisition of Corfinsa (consumer loan division of Banco Sudamericano) and Financiera Condell, the bank formed Bancondell initiating its presence in the medium – lower income consumer business (massive banking).
-The defined strategy has helped Corpbanca achieve the financial sector's second strongest loan growth over the past seven years and, in addition, reversing the 1999 losses and achieve an adequate ROE since 2001.
+The defined strategy helped Corpbanca achieve the financial sector's second strongest loan growth over the following seven years and, in addition, reversing the 1999 losses and achieved an adequate Return on equity since 2001.

 In November 2002, Itaú Corpbanca issued shares in the local market for a total of USD$250 million.
 The issuance was made in the Emerging Stock Market, being the first issuer to issue instruments in such market.

 Subsequently, in November 2004, Corpbanca took a major step towards internationalization when it completed the process of listing its American Depositary Receipts (ADRs) on the New York Stock Exchange.

+On April 1, 2016, Coprbanca was acquired Brazilian bank Itaú Unibanco, they held 66.7% with the rest owned by minority shareholders.
+The bank was renamed as Itaú Corpbanca.

 Operations

 The Bank provides a wide range of both commercial and retail banking services to its customers.
 In addition, Corpbanca provides financial advisory services, mutual fund management, insurance brokerage and securities brokerage services through its subsidiaries.

 The Bank was listed on the New York Stock Exchange for the first time on November 1, 2004.
 As of December 31, 2005, Corpbanca had a nationwide network of 68 branches in Chile, including 28 branches operating under the CorpBanca name, 20 branches operating under the Bancondell name and 20 integrated branches, which operate under both the Corpbanca and Bancondell names.
 As of December 31, 2005, the Bank owned and operated 108 automated teller machines (ATMs) in Chile.
 Itaú CorpBanca's customers have access to over 4,000 ATMs in Chile through its agreement with Redbanc S.A.
 (Redbanc).